Border

 refers to the boundary line of an element.

-Using CSS border properties, you can draw a line around the boundary of an element and specify the style, width, and color of this line.
+You can use the CSS border property to draw a line around an element's boundary and specify the style, width, and color of this line.

-You can set the border to be solid, dotted, double, etc.
+Borders can be specified as solid, dotted, double, etc.

 .box {